GDPR: what you should know as a Combell customer

 Key principles of the GDPR

 Over the last few months, almost everyone in the sector has been talking about the fact that a new major European regulation, called General Data Protection Regulation (GDPR), will come into force on 25 May 2018.
 Meanwhile, you are probably familiar with its key principles:

 - The same rules apply to the whole EU; if data from EU citizens are processed by businesses outside of the EU, the GDPR still applies

 - The definition of “personal data” is now broader: it includes data types such as IP addresses and sensitive data such as data concerning a person’s health or cultural identity

 - The collection of data is subject to strict regulations, which means you cannot purchase or create lists of information any way you like: users must provide explicit consent and are allowed to access their data and have them erased

 - In the past, data breaches were usually disregarded, but today heavy fines can be imposed.
 If the collected data are processed incorrectly, if a serious data breach is not notified or if the company did not undergo risk assessment, a fine of 2% of annual turnover can be imposed.
-For more severe infringements, the fine can be up to 4% of annual turnover, with a maximum of 20 million euros.
+For more severe infringements, the fine can be up to 4% of annual turnover or up to an amount of 20 million euros, whichever is higher.

 New definitions: Data Processor, Data Controller and Data Subject under the GDPR